 Practices will help rowers build the strength, endurance, technique and teamwork necessary to having a unified team.
 Working as a team is the most critical ingredient to success in rowing.
 Every stroke of every oar in the boat has to be perfectly in sync for the boat to move with speed and direction, and every rower has to trust that the person ahead of them and behind them are working as hard as they are.

-Registration is open until Sunday, August 19th but space is limited.
+Registration for the Spring season is open until Sunday, March 31st but space is limited.

 Commitment to the Team